Additive Bayesian variable selection under censoring and misspecification: Within-model computations

 \section{Within-model computations}

-We calculate marginal likelihoods via Laplace approximations, see \cite{kass:1990} for classical results on their asymptotic validity and \cite{RT17} for a recent discussion in a BMS setting.
+We calculate marginal likelihoods via Laplace approximations, see \cite{kass:1990} for classical results on their asymptotic validity and \cite{RT17} for a recent discussion in a Bayesian model selection setting.
 That is, we approximate the numerator in \eqref{eq:modelposterior} via

-where $\tilde{\eta}= \arg\max_{\eta_\gamma} \ell(\tilde{\eta}_\gamma) + \log \pi(\tilde{\eta}_\gamma)$ is the maximum a posteriori under prior $\pi(\eta_\gamma)$.
+where $\tilde{\eta}= \arg\max_{\eta_\gamma} \ell({\eta}_\gamma) + \log \pi({\eta}_\gamma)$ is the maximum a posteriori under prior $\pi(\eta_\gamma)$.
 The expressions for the log-likelihood and log-prior hessians $H$ and $\nabla^2 \log \pi$ are in Sections \ref{ssec:likelihood} and \ref{app:prior_reparam_logtau} (respectively).
 Standard optimization can be employed to obtain $\tilde{\eta}_\gamma$, \textit{e.g.} Newton's algorithm \citep{therneau:2000}.
 Newton's algorithm is very efficient when the number of parameters $d_\gamma$ is small, but requires matrix inversions that do not scale well to larger $d_\gamma$.
 In contrast the Coordinate Descent Algorithm (CDA) typically requires more iterations but, since its per-iteration cost is linear in $d_\gamma$, requires a lesser total computation time for large $d_\gamma$ \citep{simon:2011,breheny:2011}.
 For this reason we developed both a Newton algorithm and a CDA (Section \ref{app:cda}), and use the former for small models ($d_\gamma \leq 15$) and CDA for larger models.